-To qualify for a Prop 90 tax base transfer, a few criteria must be met.
+To qualify for a Prop 19 tax base transfer, a few criteria must be met.
 First, either the claimant or claimant’s spouse must be age 55 or older when the original residence is sold.
-Second, the market value of the replacement residence must be equal to or less than the market value of the residence sold.
-Third, the replacement residence must be purchased or newly constructed within two years either before or after the current residence is sold.
+Second, the replacement residence must be purchased within two years either before or after the current residence is sold.
 Third, one of the transactions must occur on or after April 1, 2021.

-The detailed requirements for the Prop 90 exclusion include, but are not limited to:
+The requirements, as of April 1, 2021, for Proposition 19 exclusion include, but are not limited to:

 - The sale of the original residence must qualify for reassessment under the provisions of California Revenue and Taxation Code Section 110.1

 - The principal claimant must have ONE of the following on both the original and replacement residences:

 How Do I Apply?